avd5146/AtomicBombStrong/theory.md

 [ankurdalal.com](https://ankurdalal.com)

 ---
-Use of this idea or the name `AtomicBombStrong` without permission shall be considered as violation of intellectual proprty copyright.
+Use of this idea or the name `AtomicBombStrong` without permission shall be considered as violation of intellectual property copyright.

 Copyright © 2020 Ankur Dalal - All Rights Reserved.